scanback/docs/articles-posts/fedora.md

 1. I trained the model in a series of steps a sesqui-month ago and now.
 It is interesting to see that GPT's work steps exactly mimics mine.
 It did not suggest another approach even thoug I asked it to improve the process if it could.

-&nbsp;&nbsp:I suppose I could get a job at GPT as an agent.
+&nbsp;&nbsp;I suppose I could get a job at GPT as an agent.

 2. It added two steps:
   -